Cris Tales Review

 Cris Tales, PS4, PlayStation 4, Review, Gameplay, Screenshots, Modus Games, Maximum Games, Mirenad, Dreams Uncorporated, SYCK, Poppy Works, JRPG, NoobFeed

-The main unique element to Cris Tales is the way it manages time.
-In this sense, much like Dr. Manhattan, Cris can experience past, present, and future simultaneously.
-For example, in the first cathedral in the game, modeled after an actual Colombian cathedral, Crisbell can see the past, present, and future all at the same time in a triple division of the screen.
-It is not about an "absolute" future, but about "possibilities".
-Our actions will affect the world directly, and we can change what we see if we take the right steps.
+For example, in the first cathedral in the game, modeled after an actual Colombian cathedral, Crisbell can see the past, present, and future all at once in a triple division of the screen.
+It is not about an "absolute" future but about "possibilities."
+Our actions will affect the world directly, and you can change what you see if you take the right steps.

 Cris Tales, PS4, PlayStation 4, Review, Battle, Gameplay, Screenshots, Modus Games, Maximum Games, Mirenad, Dreams Uncorporated, SYCK, Poppy Works, JRPG, NoobFeed

 But this is not limited only to the overworld, but to combat itself.
 Cris can manipulate time during combat to very interesting and dynamic strategies.
 Crisbell will be able to invoke a crystal of the past or a crystal of the future, which will send the enemy to that moment in time to our advantage.
-For instance, we can create weaknesses, such as if we throw water on an impenetrable shield and we send it into the future.
-In the present time, the shield will be soaked, but in the future, the shield will be rusty.
-The correct use of time gives the combats a strategic element and it will be necessary to plan the toughest confrontations properly because if we opt for the simple and plain exchange of blows, we will discover to our regret that the enemies are like sponges to which we will inflict little damage.

 Another ability during combat is synchronization, which allows the player to borrow the power of a partner to do devastating damage.
-A rather forgotten mechanic nowadays makes its way back in Cris Tales, that of reducing the damage taken by pressing X right on a queue or inflicting extra damage by pressing the same button at the right time.
+A rather forgotten mechanic nowadays makes its way back in Cris Tales, reducing the damage taken by pressing X right on a queue or inflicting extra damage by pressing the same button at the right time.

 Cris Tales, PS4, PlayStation 4, Review, Gameplay, Screenshots, Modus Games, Maximum Games, Mirenad, Dreams Uncorporated, SYCK, Poppy Works, JRPG, NoobFeed

-Another nod to games of a bygone era is the lack of automatic saves or the ability to save anytime anywhere, instead, Cris must reach a save point to save our progress.
+Another nod to games of a bygone era is the lack of automatic saves or the ability to save anytime, anywhere.
+Instead, Cris must reach a save point to save our progress.
 This adds a sense of danger while facing enemies or venturing into dungeons without the necessary caution.
 This shouldn’t be a problem, except for the fact that the game makes us of unnecessary grinding, and leveling up is its bread and butter.

-For some, the exploration factor can be a bit pedantic, but there are two main reasons why in this game you will not get bored:
+For some, the exploration factor can be a bit pedantic, but there are two main reasons why, in this game, you will not get bored:

 Sarwar Ron